Southampton-RSG-Training/dirac-intro-to-open-mp/_episodes/05-hybrid-parallelism.md

 Total time = 5.078829 seconds
 ```

-This is better, threads aren't fighting for access to a CPU core.
+This is better now, as threads aren't fighting for access to a CPU core.
+If we change the number of ranks to 1 and

-Now we'll try setting the number of threads to 8 and the number of ranks to 1. do you think we'll get the same
-performance as the pure openmp implementation?
+the number of threads to 8, will it take the same amount of time to run as the pure OpenMP implementation?

 ```bash
 $ export OMP_NUM_THREADS 8